-ScheduledEvent · Cloudflare Workers docs
+ScheduledEvent

 void

-- Use this method to notify the runtime to wait for asynchronous tasks (e.g. logging, analytics to third-party services, streaming and caching).
+- Use this method to notify the runtime to wait for asynchronous tasks (for example, logging, analytics to third-party services, streaming and caching).
 The first

 event.waitUntilto fail will be observed and recorded as the status in the Cron Trigger Past Events table.
 Otherwise, it will be reported as a Success.